GILLIANMCDONNELL/User-Centric-Frontend-Development-Re-Submission/README.md

 - Contact form:
  1. Go to the "Contact Us" page
  2. Try to submit the empty form and verify that an error message about the required fields appears
+    - Works Correct
  3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    - Works Correct
  4. Try to submit the form with all inputs valid and verify that a success message appears.
+    - This Feature is not added in this Project

  - Spotify Player - test play and link to spotify site.
  - YouTube Video -